 Stonefly vs ant

-Stoneflies hatch from their eggs in the water and mostly live near water to feed frogs and fish.
-They have 4 long and 2 short elbowed legs, long antennas, and 2 more straight antennas looking back from under their wings.
+Stoneflies are insects that emerge from their eggs in the water and typically live near bodies of water to feed frogs and fish.
+They possess 4 long and 2 short legs, which are jointed, and long antennae, as well as 2 more antennae located under their wings.

 FAQ on Ant-Like Insects